SMART & Lean Goals with the Lean Playbook

 90% of startups fail not because they couldn't execute, but because they executed on the wrong things.
 SMART goals help you execute faster.
 Lean goals help you learn what's worth executing.
 You need both.

-Your goals dashboard showing total goals, completion status, and a clear overview of both SMART goals for execution and Lean goals for validation, with progress tracking for each.
+Your goals dashboard showing total goals, completion status, and a clear overview of both SMART goals for execution and Lean goals for validation.

 What are SMART Goals?